 Consensual and non-consensual sharing of nude and semi-nude images and/or videos, colloquially known as "sexting" and "youth produced imagery", is defined as the sharing between pupils of sexually explicit content, including indecent imagery.
+This definition does not cover children under the age of 18 sharing adult pornography or exchanging messages that do not contain sexual images.

 Indecent imagery is defined as an image which meets one or more of the following criteria:

-- Nude or semi-nude sexual posing

-- A child touching themselves in a sexual way
+- Nude or semi-nude sexual posing - A child touching themselves in a sexual way

 - Any sexual activity involving a child

 - Someone hurting a child sexually

-- Sexual activity that involves animals
+- Sexual activity that involves animals.